gajos112/Digital-Forensics/Portable Executable.md

 # Portable Executable
-(PE) format is a file format for executables, object code, DLLs, Font files, and others used in 32-bit and 64-bit versions of Windows operating systems.
+File format for executables, object code, DLLs, Font files, and others used in 32-bit and 64-bit versions of Windows operating systems.
 For example, PE formatted files include:

 **- .exe**

 **- .dll**